lunchpaillola/mailerlite-webflow/README.md

 ## Features

-- Next.js and TypeScript setup for the designer extension
-- Vanilla JavaScript for the data client
 - Pre-configured Webflow authentication and API access
+- Example components for login and navigation

 ## Contribute